Akira Koga: Junior career

 several national titles, including the doubles title at the 2008 All Japan Junior High School Championships and the 2010 JOC Junior Olympic Cup.
 In 2011, he won the singles title at the National High School Championships (Inter-High), defeating Kento Momota in the final.

 In 2012, he contributed to Japan's first mixed team title at the Asian Junior Championships and a silver medal at the World Junior Championships.
-In the World Junior team final against China, he and partner Akane Yamaguchi were narrowly defeated in the decisive mixed doubles match by Zheng Siwei and Chen Qingchen, with a score of 22–24 in the third game.
+In the World Junior team final against China, he and partner Akane Yamaguchi lost the decisive mixed doubles match 22–24 in the third game to Zheng Siwei and Chen Qingchen.

 University career

-From 2012 to 2016, Koga attended Waseda University, where he studied in the Faculty of Sport Sciences.
-There, he began his men's doubles partnership with Taichi Saito.
-Together, they won the men's doubles title at the All Japan Inter-Collegiate Championships three times (2012, 2013, and 2015).

-In February 2013, during his second year at Waseda, Koga sustained a stress fracture that required surgery and a two-to-three-month recovery period.
-The injury and subsequent recovery affected his on-court movement and performance for the remainder of the season.
-In his final year, Koga served as the Waseda team captain and received both the Athletics Honorary Award and the Azusa Ono Memorial Award in recognition of his collegiate achievements.
+From 2012 to 2016, Koga studied at the Faculty of Sport Sciences at Waseda University, where he formed a men's doubles partnership with fellow student Taichi Saito.
+The pair won the All Japan Inter-Collegiate Championships three times (2012, 2013, and 2015).
+During his second year, Koga sustained a stress fracture that required surgery, hindering his performance for the remainder of the 2013 season.
+In his final year, he served as team captain and received the Athletics Honorary Award and the Azusa Ono Memorial Award.